Joel-wong-al/ID_Website/README.md

 1. Navigation System

 The website includes a hamburger menu that expands into a fullscreen slide-out navigation menu, allowing users to access different sections easily.
+Used for menu (fa-bars), profile (fa-user), and cart (fa-shopping-cart) icons.

 2. Homepage